zeltos/inventoryApp-AngularBased/README.md

 <a href="http://sayiki.com/inventoryapp/">See DEMO here</a>

 like my page on facebook <a href="https://www.facebook.com/yorouzuya?ref=ts&fref=ts">here</a> , to see another application/shortcode from my team :)

+# License
+this inventoryApp copyright 2015 Medianto Jaelani. for learned only :)